-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

-Washington Service Corps, in partnership with OSPI staff, saw the implementation of "Reading Power" tutoring program for grades K-4.
-Washington Reading Corps members were trained and coached on usage of the "Reading Power" program via online platforms.
-Simultaneously Washington Reading Corps members provided 1:1 tutoring through online, in-person, and hybrid platforms.
+Washington Service Corps, in partnership with OSPI staff, saw the implementation of the "Reading Power" tutoring program for grades K-4.
+Washington Reading Corps members were trained and coached on using the "Reading Power" program.
+This year, an ESD contractor collaborated with WRC to train service members in "Reading Power".